! Below script is for Google Grow for Mediavine >

 Quite often during framing and finish carpentry work I encounter an area where an angle needs to be divided into two.

-Step 1: To bisect an angel with a bevel, the first thing to do is set a bevel to the angle you want to bisect, then grab a scrap piece of timber.
-Butt the handle of the bevel up to the bottom edge, and mark a pencil line on both sides of the bevels blade like below.
+To bisect an angel with a bevel, the first thing to do is set a bevel to the angle you want to bisect, then grab a scrap piece of timber with a perfect straight edge to it.
+Butt the handle of the bevel up to the bottom edge, and mark a pencil line on both sides of the bevels blade as shown below.

-Step 2: Next, move the blade of the bevel to mark the blades width up from the bottom edge of the timber, intersecting the lines already marked.
+Next, move the blade of the bevel to mark the blades width up from the bottom edge of the timber, intersecting the lines already marked.
+Notice how my drawings are perfectly to scale.... not!
+Hopefully you can get the gist.

-Step 1: To bisect an angle with a compass, the first thing I do is again grab a scrap piece of timber.
-Mark the angle on there right from the corner like in the picture below, then take a compass and put the point in the bottom left hand corner.
-Set the compass to mark two lines like the red ones in the pic, as long as they are an identical distance from the corner it doesn't matter what the measurement is.
+Set the compass to mark two lines like the red ones in the pic below, as long as they are an identical distance from the corner it doesn't matter what the measurement is.
+90-150mm is usually fine.

-Sometimes, like in the picture below you can bisect an angle by putting each piece of the moulding in place and marking a pencil line along the top.
+Sometimes, like in the picture below you can bisect an angle by putting each piece of the molding in place and marking a pencil line along the top.
 Then simply draw a line from point to point, where they intersect.
-Replace the moulding and transfer the lines, then cut each on a mitre saw (I use a coping saw for tiny mouldings like the one below).
+Replace the molding and transfer the lines, then cut each on a mitre saw (I use a coping saw for tiny moldings like the one below).

 You'll then need to check and adjust the cuts if necessary before fixing.
 For this reason, cut these bisected angle first whenever possible and once they fit cut the other end of the timber.